 Their average salary is $35 per hour in Ukraine.
 With this in mind, the total sum will be: total hours * number of team members * average hour salary.

-In the table below, you can find a rough estimate of a personal finance app, including development and non-development works.
+You can find a rough estimate of a personal finance app in the table below, including development and non-development works.

 |Features / types of work||Hours|